The Epilepsy Division works through the UC Epilepsy Center

 Our clinical expertise is in the evaluation and treatment of seizures, whether medication resistant, new onset, or requiring advanced video/EEG monitoring or surgery.
 All our faculty have advanced training in epilepsy and EEG.

-The UCGNI Epilepsy Center provides sophisticated evaluation and coordinated medical and surgical treatment of epilepsy.
-The center’s eight-bed adult epilepsy monitoring unit is the only one of its kind in southwestern Ohio.
+The UCGNI Epilepsy Center provides advanced evaluation and coordinated medical and surgical treatment of epilepsy.
+The center has two inpatient epilepsy monitoring units: an eight-bed epilepsy monitoring unit at UC Medical Center and a new 4 bed unit at West Chester Hospital.
+These are the only adult epilepsy units in southwestern Ohio.

 The unit combines expert neurological, neuropsychological and neurosurgical examination with 24-hour video recordings and EEG monitoring to discover the origin of seizures.
-Over 4000 patients have been evaluated in our inpatient Epilepsy Monitoring Unit.
+Over 40 highly trained professionals form our epilepsy team.
+Over 5000 patients have been evaluated in our inpatient Epilepsy Monitoring Unit.
 Advanced strategies like stereo-EEG, ictal SPECT, and laser ablations for surgery have improved both the effectiveness and safety of epilepsy surgery.
-All surgical cases are discussed in our multidisciplinary conference where experts in Neurology, Neurosurgery, Brain Imaging and Neuropsychology all collaborate to provide our patients the best outcome.
+We can implant stimulation devices for epilepsy like vagus nerve stimulator, the NeuroPace Responsive NeuroStimulator, or the newly approved Deep Brain Stimulation for Epilepsy.
+All surgical cases are discussed in our multidisciplinary conference where experts in Neurology, Neurosurgery, Neuroradiology, Nuclear Medicine and Neuropsychology all collaborate to provide our patients the best outcome.

-We also provide continuous video/EEG recordings in all the intensive care units of the UC Medical Center so that any patient with altered consciousness can be rapidly evaluated and monitored for the development of seizures or life threatening status epilepticus.
+We also provide continuous video/EEG recordings in all the intensive care units of the UC Medical Center and West Chester Hospital.
+This way any patient with altered consciousness can be rapidly evaluated and monitored for the development of seizures or life threatening status epilepticus.
 We were one of the first centers in the country to offer this service and our early publications on the topic are recognized as seminal work in the field.

-- the effects of stress on seizures and how to block those effects.
-These clinical studies are supplemented by a active animal laboratories aiming to discover the basic mechanisms of stress and how those interact to trigger seizures.
+- Effects of stress on seizures and how to block those effects.
+These clinical studies are supplemented by an active animal laboratories aiming to discover the basic mechanisms of stress and how those interact to trigger seizures.

-- the differences between brand name and generic antiepileptic drugs;
+- Differences between brand name and generic antiepileptic drugs;

 - EEG detection of seizures in the ICU;

-- several new antiepileptic drugs including newer cannabinoid preparations;
+- New antiepileptic drugs including newer cannabinoid preparations;

 The pediatric epilepsy program, headed by Tracy Glauser, MD, at Cincinnati Children’s Hospital Medical Center, has been a leader as well with advanced programs in epilepsy surgery, new drug development, genetics of epilepsy and brain imaging.